-- The requirement to specifically zone land for Category A affordable homes is addressed, within the context of overall housing land supply, in the preceding section 'Provision of homes': it is essential for helping to ensure the provision of Category A affordable homes to meet identified requirements in the Plan period. - 6.94 The identification and assessment of sites which could help meet this requirement has been carried out in accordance within the strategic policies of the Plan, particularly Policy SP 1 'Spatial strategy' and Policy SP 2 'Efficient use of resources', which support the delivery of a more sustainable pattern of development in Jersey.
-It has also involved an assessment of other factors, such as site constraints, site context and character, and existing land uses, to inform a planning assessment of each site. - The actual number and size of homes on each site will be determined 6.95 through the planning process, involving the preparation of a housing development brief for each site, to be approved by the Minister for Planning and Environment and issued as supplementary planning guidance.
-The development briefs will guide the delivery of homes on these sites and will address the following issues: - appropriate mix of types and sizes of homes - the provision, as appropriate, of specially designed homes to suit specific requirements of the elderly - design matters including density, form, landscape works, and materials - relationship between the proposed development and neighbouring uses and the local character of the surrounding area - access by car, cycle and pedestrians and links to bus routes within and in the vicinity of the site - provision of car parking - provision of service infrastructure - requirements for amenity space and public open space; and - the need for social, community, education and health facilities within the site and implications for off-site facilities.
+6.94 The requirement to specifically zone land for Category A affordable homes is addressed, within the context of overall housing land supply, in the preceding section Provision of homes: it is essential for helping to ensure the provision of Category A affordable homes to meet identified requirements in the Plan period.

+6.95 The identification and assessment of sites which could help meet this requirement has been carried out in accordance within the strategic policies of the Plan, particularly Spatial Strategy and Efficient Use of Resources, which support the delivery of a more sustainable pattern of development in Jersey.
+It has also involved an assessment of other factors, such as site constraints, site context and character, and existing land uses, to inform a planning assessment of each site.

+6.96 The actual number and size of homes on each site will be determined through the planning process, involving the preparation of a housing development brief for each site, to be approved by the Minister for Planning and Environment and issued as supplementary planning guidance.
+The development briefs will guide the delivery of homes on these sites and may address the following issues:

+- appropriate mix of types and sizes of homes - the provision, as appropriate, of specially designed homes to suit specific requirements of the elderly - design matters including density, form, landscape works, and materials - relationship between the proposed development and neighbouring uses and the local character of the surrounding area - access by car, cycle and pedestrians and links to bus routes within and in the vicinity of the site - provision of car parking - provision of service infrastructure - requirements for amenity space and public open space; and - the need for social, community, education and health facilities within the site and implications for off-site facilities.